Mustafa-Shoukat1/Mustafa-Shoukat1/README.md

 </ul>

 <p>
-  I am proficient in Python and utilize a variety of libraries and frameworks such as NumPy, SciPy, Pandas, Matplotlib, Plotly, Seaborn, BeautifulSoup, Scrapy, Scikit-learn, TensorFlow, Keras, PyTorch, LangChain, LlamaIndex, CrewAI, and Autogen.
+  Proficient in Python and utilize a variety of libraries and frameworks such as NumPy, SciPy, Pandas, Matplotlib, Plotly, Seaborn, BeautifulSoup, Scrapy, Scikit-learn, TensorFlow, Keras, PyTorch, LangChain, LlamaIndex, CrewAI, and Autogen.
 My solid foundation in Mathematics, Statistics, Calculus, Linear Algebra, and Differential Equations supports my work in both traditional and advanced Machine Learning and Deep Learning methodologies.
 </p>

 <p align="center">